-We’ve streamlined the process, from planning to project completion and maintenance, for anyone who wants to build in Arlington County.
+We’ve streamlined the process for anyone who wants to build in Arlington County — from planning to project completion and maintenance.

-While every project will have its own details and timeline, we’ve outlined the basic workflow that guides planning, permitting, inspecting, occupation, and maintaining.
-During the process, some things you can do yourself, while others may require our assistance or approval.
+While every project will have its own details and timeline, we’ve outlined the basic workflow that guides planning, permitting, inspecting, occupation and maintenance.
+Some things you can do yourself, while others may require our assistance or approval.

 Plan your project

-Once you have determined your zone, check the Zoning Ordinance to determine if your project is allowed (called “by-right”) or if your project requires additional approval from the County Board or Board of Zoning Appeals (called “special exception.”)
-Most projects, whether by-right or special exception, will require one or a series of permits and inspections, outlined below.
-However, if your project qualifies as a special exception, you will need to apply for approval and a public hearing as an initial step.
+Once you have determined your zone, check the Zoning Ordinance to determine if your project is allowed by right or if your project requires additional approval or “special exception” from the County Board or Board of Zoning Appeals.
+Most projects will require one or a series of permits and inspections, outlined below.
+If your project qualifies as a special exception, you will need to apply for approval and a public hearing as an initial step.

 Most construction projects require permits.
-Determine if your project requires a permit here.
-All permits require an application, and some applications require construction drawings and a plat.
+Determine if your project requires a permit.
+All permits require an application and some applications require construction drawings and a plat.
 We refer to these as construction documents.
-To ensure that staff has sufficient information and to reduce delays in reviewing your project, minimum submittal requirements have been established to facilitate this process.
+To ensure that staff has sufficient information, and to reduce delays in reviewing your project, minimum submittal requirements have been established to facilitate this process.
 Use the Residential Permit Submission Requirements and the Commercial Permit Submission Requirements to get started, and please note that some projects may involve additional requirements.

 All new projects must follow the 2009 Virginia Uniform Statewide Building Code.
 We understand that these building codes and regulations are complex and we’re here to help.
-You may want to set up a Code Consultation.
-We’ll help you understand what your construction drawings need to include, so your project is safe and the review process is streamlined.
+We offer a free Code Consultation to help you understand what your construction drawings need to include.

 All permits have fees associated with them.
-Visit the fee schedule to help you budget, and please make note of that Zoning permits have 5% Automation Enhancement Fee, and Inspection Services permits have a 22% surcharge.
+Visit the fee schedule to help you budget.
+Note that Zoning permits have a 5% automation enhancement fee, and Inspection Services permits have a 22% surcharge.